Skip to main content

 Have you ever considered moving off oil altogether?

-You can read about both these technologies here:
+You can read about these technologies here:

 Alternatively, have you investigated whether you could get connected to mains gas?
 A modern high-efficiency gas condensing boiler is significantly cheaper to run than its oil-fired equivalent, though connecting your home to the gas network will cost you money.
-To switch, you need to contact the local distribution network operator for your area.
-You can find this here.
-In the past, some network operators have offered grants to vulnerable households.

 Finally, don’t forget that the best way to reduce your heating costs is to reduce the amount of fuel you use.
 If your oil-fired boiler is old or unreliable, then you’ll reduce your running costs significantly by replacing it with a more efficient condensing oil boiler that’ll give you more heat for less oil.
 And you should also ensure that your home is well insulated.